Renault Megane E-Tech Review 2024

 If you're looking for an electric family car that looks stylish, has a superb interior and comes fully loaded with standard equipment, the Renault Megane E-Tech is a great choice.
 Its impressive range of up to 280 miles will be more than enough for most drivers, while we're big fans of the Android-based infotainment system.
 If you need a big boot with easy access you might be better looking at the Kia Niro EV, though, while both the MG4 and Cupra Born are a little more fun to drive.

 If you're in the market for an electric family hatch, you're also going to want to look at the Volkswagen ID.3 and its sportier relation, the Cupra Born.
-The MG4 is worth a look, too, especially as it offers excellent value for money and - like the Cupra - is a little more fun to drive than the Megane E-Tech.
+The MG4 is worth a look, too, especially as it offers excellent value for money - for a model of equivalent range it’s around £4,000 cheaper, and while it’s slightly less powerful, MG has put more of an emphasis on driving fun than Renault has with the Megane E-Tech.

 We'd also recommend the excellent Kia Niro EV (particularly if practicality is a priority), while you could also take a look at the Citroen e-C4 and the popular Nissan Leaf.